-As a strategic and ambitious climate policy can drive growth of the world's bioeconomy, the Swedish Forest Industries Federation is positive towards the climate goals proposed for the EU and Sweden.
+As a strategic and ambitious climate policy can drive growth in the global bioeconomy, the Swedish Forest Industries Federation is positive towards the climate goals proposed for the EU and Sweden.
 It is important that we nurture the role of forests in climate improvement.
 This role is as a carbon store and as a raw material that replaces fossil-based products and services.

-Replacing oil-based products (e.g. petrol) with renewable fuels reduces emissions.
-In this connection, it is important to point out that the Swedish Forest Industries Federation does not want to see a move towards "carbon forestry" aimed at setting aside forests as carbon sinks.
-A policy that stimulates both the storing of carbon in products and the replacement of greenhouse gas intensive products is far to be preferred.
+Replacing oil-based products, such as petrol, with renewable fuels reduces emissions.
+In this context, it is important to point out that the Swedish Forest Industries Federation does not want to see a move towards "carbon forestry" aimed at setting aside forests as carbon sinks.
+A policy that stimulates both the storing of carbon in products and the replacement of greenhouse gas intensive products is to be preferred.

 In general, the Swedish Forest Industries Federation would like the EU's climate policy to promote the measures that are the most cost-efficient from an environmental and financial perspective.